Applying resampling schemes

 Returns a vector of mean values, one for each bin.

-Assumes that the points in x
+Assumes that the points in x are independent.

 Example